pkqbajng/CGFormer/README.md

 If you find our work beneficial for your research, please consider citing our paper and give us a star:

 ```

 @inproceedings{CGFormer,
-  title={Context and Geometry Aware Voxel Transformer for Semantic Scene Completion},
-  author={Yu, Zhu and Zhang, Runmin and Ying, Jiacheng and Yu, Junchen and Hu, Xiaohai and Luo, Lun and Cao, Si-Yuan and Shen, Hui-Liang},
+ author = {Yu, Zhu and Zhang, Runmin and Ying, Jiacheng and Yu, Junchen and Hu, Xiaohai and Luo, Lun and Cao, Si-Yuan and Shen, Hui-liang},
  booktitle = {Advances in Neural Information Processing Systems},
-  year={2024}
+ pages = {1531--1555},
+ title = {Context and Geometry Aware Voxel Transformer for Semantic Scene Completion},
+ volume = {37},
+ year = {2024}
 }
 ```